Endiyur: Location

-Longitude: 79.71 East

-Pincode: 604 001

 Endiyur is located in the Tindivanam-Marakkanam Road.
 It is 5 kilometers distant from Tindivanam taluk town and 25 kilometers distant from Marakkanam, the village panchayat town.
 The village is 116 kilometers from Chennai, the capital of Tamil Nadu.
 It is 32.8 kilometers from Puducherry, the union territory.
-Endiyur is surrounded by villages near by which includes Molasur, Katalai, Aathur, Guruvamapetai.
-Endiyur is a village panchayat and post office is located in the village.
-Village is administrated by Village Chairman who is elected through Panchayat Elections.
+Endiyur is a village panchayat with a post office.
+The village is administrated by a Village Chairman who is elected through Panchayat Elections.